sdm-lang/.github/profile/README.md

 reasoning about a conceptual domain model.
 At it's core SDML comprises:

-*1.* a /Semantic Model/ whose structure and semantics are described in RDF by an OWL ontology
+1. a *semantic model* whose structure and semantics are described in RDF by an OWL ontology
-2. a /surface syntax/ for editing and sharing model artifacts
+2. a *surface syntax* for editing and sharing model artifacts
-3. a /constraint language/ to capture model invariants not covered by the data descriptions in the surface syntax.
+3. a *constraint language* to capture model invariants not covered by the data descriptions in the surface syntax.

 For more information on the language, see the [documentation](https://sdml.io/).